 If there is a hurricane approaching the shores of Cape Hatteras, you’ll likely see the Grey Man.
 The Grey Man is a shadowy figure that appears when the first storm winds come to the coast.
 Some people say the Grey Man is a ghost of a sailor from Hatteras who died at sea in a hurricane.
 It’s said that he comes back to warn those of the danger of a hurricane since his life was taken in a storm.
 No one has ever gotten close enough to him to hear him speak or see details in his appearance.

 BODIE ISLAND HAUNTINGS

 The Bodie Island Lighthouse located in South Nags head has a historic past on the Outer Banks.
 In 1872, the lighthouse was remodeled in 1872 after being destroyed by Confederate soldiers in 1861.
-The Lighthouse itself hasn’t showed any signs of being haunted despite it’s past.
+The Lighthouse itself hasn’t shown any signs of being haunted despite its past.
 However, the gatekeeper’s cottage, which is now the gift shop has had a history of hauntings.
-Every afternoon after 4:00 PM, a knocking is heard from behind the bricked over fireplace…as if someone is trapped inside.
+Every afternoon after 4:00 PM, a knocking is heard from behind the bricked-over fireplace…as if someone is trapped inside.